swahlquist/liligenspark/TRANSLATIONS.md

 Once you have a partial or a completed translation file, please share it back to our team and we will merge your translations into the existing file.

-### New Translations

-If you are interested in adding a new translation file, please contact our team and we can create a preliminary file with auto-translations added to save you time.

 ### Approval Process

 Please keep in mind, depending on our prior relationship with you, we may need to vet your translation file with other translators or experts to ensure it is up to our professional standards.
 Please be patient as we do this.

+Also note that by submitting your translations, you are agreeing to have them included in the CoughDrop code repository, and you transfer ownership of the updated text to the copyright holders listed in this repository.

+### New Translations

+If you are interested in adding a new translation file, please contact our team and we can create a preliminary file with auto-translations added to save you time (it's just Google Translate, but it's a start!).